Faculty

 Linda Conradi

 For as long as she can remember, Linda Conradi (C'65) has been “hooked on books.”
 Her earliest recollections include walking solo for several blocks toting a stack of books to and from her local public library in South Minneapolis.
 Reading has always been a part of her life, and she is seldom without a book in her bag.
 In this digital age, she carries dozens of books on her iPad.
-Linda conducts a discussion type class at Summer Session that is known as “Hooked on Books.”
 She also facilitates Principia Club book discussions.
 A Principia College graduate, Linda also holds a Master of Liberal Arts from Washington University in St. Louis.
 While employed by Principia for 18 years, Linda served in a variety of positions from Editor of Publications to English teacher to researcher for Principia’s centennial history book.
 She also conducted an extensive survey of faculty on the St. Louis campus for a report on the way character education is taught.
 As a writer, Linda has had articles and poems published in the Christian Science periodicals.
 Most recently her articles have appeared in a Midwest magazine, The Woman Today.
 Linda lives in Duluth, Minnesota, within walking distance of Lake Superior.
 In the summer or fall, you might find her sitting in the Rose Garden by the lake—reading a book.

 Dorothy Halverson